emiliopugnaloni/Churn-Model-in-banking/README.md

 # Churn-Model-in-banking
-Final model used in the last competition of "Data Mining en Economica y Finanzas" subject in data science master in UBA
+Final model used in the last competition of "Data Mining en Economica y Finanzas" subject in data science master in UBA.

+Steps:
+1) Create intra-months variables
+2) Create historical variables
+3) Run a Bayesian Optimization
+4) Train different LGBM models with different seeds and predict output
+5) Ensemble the predictions

+Templates to train and make the bo were provided by the teachers of the course